 I don’t want to keep coming back to cost — but the bottom line is so important to many struggling arts organisations.
 If you’re on the fence about whether to do this, I would say that it is the best value thing that you could possibly do to improve the success of your organisation.
 Send someone on the course who is open minded and has the correct position to be able to influence or implement strategy, make sure you have the resources to dedicate to digesting and using what they have learnt afterwards — and this course will totally change the future of your organisation for the better.

-The next Small-Scale Development Programme will run in Leicester on 17-19 October 2018.
+Interested in the next Small-Scale Development Programme?
 Find out more about the programme.

 Image: AMA event photography by Leo Cinicolo.